RoSPA Health and Safety Awards

 Q: We think the advised award result is incorrect.
 What should we do?

-Grade Review Requests must be received in writing within 5 working days of result notification.
-A short statement is required of why the grade is considered incorrect, along with additional payment for one of the following Review options:
+Grade Review Requests must be received in writing within five working days of result notification.
+A short statement is required of why the grade is considered incorrect, along with additional payment for one of the following review options:

 Re-assessment - Cost £95 +VAT (RoSPA Members), £106 +VAT (Non-Members)

 A Grade Review Request may result in the previously advised award level being promoted, remaining the same or being demoted.
 Please be aware that a grade reviews are conducted outside of the published schedule for confirmation of results, and may mean your award is not eligible to be included in our presentation events.
 As with all entries in the scheme, RoSPA reserves the right to vary the grade awarded if information is later received that would have affected the grade if known at the time of initial assessment.

 Q: If our application is successful, when will our award be presented?